Large business, non-profits, charities eligible for wage subsidy, Trudeau says

 “And if you think this is a system you can take advantage of or game, don't.
 There will be serious consequences for those who do.”

-More of the details, including the estimated cost of the measure, will be available tomorrow, Trudeau said.
+He said the program will have to rely in some measure on employers sticking to the honour system when applying for help, but added there will be an oversight system.

-The details unveiled today came after days of criticism from a broad swath of business and labour groups over the original proposal of a 10 per cent subsidy, which they said fell well short of what was needed to avoid mass layoffs.
+The plans unveiled Monday came after days of criticism from a broad swath of business and labour groups over the original proposal of a 10 per cent subsidy, which they said fell well short of what was needed to avoid mass layoffs.

 The federal bailout package to date is now valued at more than $200 billion, including $52 billion in direct spending, $85 billion in tax deferrals for individuals and businesses, and $65 billion in loans.
 Last week, TD Economics estimated the increased wage subsidy could add $25 billion in direct spending to the total.

-The CFIB suggests one-quarter of its members don't think they can cover some of their fixed costs, such as rent and leases, for April.
+The CFIB suggests one-quarter of its members don't think they can cover some of their fixed costs, such as rent and leases, for April, based on a survey of its members over the weekend.

-Trudeau isn't saying if the government is going to help with those costs, only that the Liberals will listen to businesses and non-profits that have problem and try to address them.
+Trudeau didn't say if the government is going to help with those costs, only that the Liberals will listen to businesses and non-profits that have problems and try to address them.

 This report by The Canadian Press was first published March 30, 2020.